ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/misc/linuxlogs.md

 ## General Logs

-Usually the first point to an investigation will be in the messages and secure logs.
-These contain general, but useful, information which could help confirm issues such a hung task timeout, or out of memory issue.
+Usually the first point to an investigation will be in the `messages` and `secure` logs.
+These contain general, but useful information which could help confirm issues such as a hung task timeout, or out of memory issue.

 CentOS: `/var/log/messages` <br/>
 Ubuntu: `/var/log/syslog` <br/>